 For more information, see the following links:

 The Radiology Department offers a number of services: MRI (Magnetic Resonance Imaging) uses a magnetic field and pulses of radio wave energy to make pictures of organs and structures inside the body (example: brain, abdomen, upper and lower extremities).
 The area of the body being imaged is placed inside a tunnel-like machine and digital pictures are saved on the computer.
 MRI’s can be done for many reasons including but not limited to injury, bleeding, tumors and infection.
 It is often used to learn more about a problem that was seen on other imaging tests like X-ray, ultrasound, CT scan or nuclear medicine.
 Each exam can take as little as 30-60 minutes or as long as 2 hours.
-The MRI department is open Monday through Friday from 7am-5pm and can be reached through the MRI scheduling department at 498-1131.
+The MRI department is open Monday through Friday from 7am-5pm.

 For more information, see the following links: